XoticRealmsOwnerandDev/CLACore-1/README.md

 ## TODO

-* If you want us to add other features please click [here](https://github.com/CLADevs/CLACore/issues/new)!
+* If you want other features please click [here](https://github.com/CLADevs/CLACore/issues/new) and tell us what you want!

 ## Features: